interTwin-eu/itwinai/docs/how-it-works/hpo/explain-hpo.rst

 *    Grid Search: Exhaustive search over all combinations of hyperparameter values.
 *    Random Search: Randomly samples combinations from the search space.
-*    Bayesian Optimization: Uses a probabilistic model to predict promising configurations.
+*    Bayesian Optimization: Uses a probabilistic surrogate model to learn the shape of the search space and predict promising configurations.
 *    Evolutionary Algorithms: Use search algorithms based on evolutionary concepts to evolve hyperparameter configurations, e.g. genetic programming.

 **Schedulers** manage the allocation of computational resources across multiple hyperparameter configurations.
 They help prioritize promising configurations and terminate less effective